Victor5g/Victor5g/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Victor%20Morramidy-0038FF?style=flat-square&labelColor=0038FF&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/victor-morramidy-0992371a2)](https://www.linkedin.com/in/victor-morramidy-0992371a2)
 [![Gmail Badge](https://img.shields.io/badge/-vicoe.sales.f@gmail.com-D20F00?style=flat-square&logo=Gmail&logoColor=white&link=vicoe.sales.f@gmail.com)](mailto:vicoe.sales.f@gmail.com)

-Passionate about helping people through programming solving problems.
+Passionate about helping people through programming

 "It is not the programming language that defines the programmer, but its logic.
 Because in theory, theory and practice are the same, in practice not".